 7 LANGUAGE

-- Acceptable: Enquiries about the languages that the applicant speaks, reads or writes, if such an enquiry is relevant to the job. - Unacceptable Questions that pertain to the applicant's mother tongue or where knowledge of a language was acquired.
-COMMENT: Testing or selecting applicants with respect to language
+Acceptable: - Enquiries about the languages that the applicant speaks, reads or knowledge of a language was acquired.

-Testing or selecting applicants with respect to language proficiency is not allowed, unless relevant to the job.
+Unacceptable - Questions that pertain to the applicant's mother tongue or where proficiency is not allowed, unless relevant to the job.